v-cakoll/docs.it-it/docs/visual-basic/language-reference/data-types/byte-data-type.md

 [!INCLUDE [supporting-underscores](../../../../includes/vb-separator-langversion.md)]

-## <a name="programming-tips"></a>Suggerimenti sulla programmazione
+## <a name="programming-tips"></a>Suggerimenti per la programmazione

-- **Numeri negativi.** Poiché `Byte` è un tipo unsigned, non può rappresentare un numero negativo.
-Se si usa l'operatore meno unario (`-`) gli operatori di un'espressione che restituisce il tipo `Byte`, Visual Basic consente di convertire l'espressione da `Short` prima.
+- **Negative Numbers.** Because `Byte` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `Byte`, Visual Basic converts the expression to `Short` first.

-- **Conversioni di formato.** Quando legge o scrive i file di Visual Basic o quando viene chiamato DLL, metodi e proprietà, è possibile convertire automaticamente tra formati di dati.
-Dati binari archiviati in `Byte` variabili e matrici vengono conservati durante le conversioni di formato. È consigliabile non usare un `String` variabili per i dati binari, perché il relativo contenuto può essere danneggiato durante la conversione tra formati ANSI e Unicode.
+- **Format Conversions.** When Visual Basic reads or writes files, or when it calls DLLs, methods, and properties, it can automatically convert between data formats.
+Binary data stored in `Byte` variables and arrays is preserved during such format conversions.
+You should not use a `String` variable for binary data, because its contents can be corrupted during conversion between ANSI and Unicode formats.

-- **Widening.** Il `Byte` può ampliarsi nel tipo di dati `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, o `Double`.
-Ciò significa che è possibile convertire `Byte` a uno di questi tipi senza generare un <xref:System.OverflowException?displayProperty=nameWithType> errore.
+- **Widening.** The `Byte` data type widens to `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, or `Double`.
+This means you can convert `Byte` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Caratteri tipo.** `Byte` non dispone di alcun carattere di tipo letterale o un carattere di tipo identificatore.
+- **Type Characters.** `Byte` has no literal type character or identifier type character.

-- **Tipo di Framework.** Il tipo corrispondente in .NET Framework è la struttura <xref:System.Byte?displayProperty=nameWithType>.
+- **Framework Type.** Il tipo corrispondente in .NET Framework è la struttura <xref:System.Byte?displayProperty=nameWithType>.

 ## <a name="example"></a>Esempio

- Nell'esempio riportato di seguito `b` è un `Byte` variabile.
-Le istruzioni illustrano l'intervallo della variabile e l'applicazione di operatori di spostamento di bit nello stesso.
+ In the following example, `b` is a `Byte` variable.
+The statements demonstrate the range of the variable and the application of bit-shift operators to it.

  [!code-vb[VbVbalrDataTypes#16](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrDataTypes/VB/Class1.vb#16)]